Pfc. Philip Burson Tripp

 assigned to one of three tanks assigned to HQ

-On August 15, 1941, orders were issued at Ft.
-Knox, Kentucky, to the 194th for duty in the Philippines because of an event that happened during that summer.
-A squadron of American fighters were flying over Lingayen Gulf when one of the pilots noticed something odd.
+On August 15, 1941, orders were issued from Ft.
+Knox, Kentucky, to the 194th, for duty in the Philippines because of an event that happened during that summer.
+A squadron of American fighters was flying over Lingayen Gulf when one of the pilots, whose plane was at a lower altitude, noticed something odd in the water.
 He took his plane down and identified a buoy in the water.
 He came upon more buoys that lined up, in a straight line, in the direction of an Japanese occupied island.
-When the squadron landed he reported what he had seen.
+The squadron continued their flight plan to Mariveles before returning to When the squadron landed he reported what he had seen.
 The next morning, when another squadron flew to the area, the buoys had been picked up and a fishing boat was seen heading toward shore.
 Since communication was poor between the Air Corps and Navy, the boat was not intercepted.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 The soldiers were greeted by Colonel Edward King who apologized to them that they had to live in tents.
 He made sure they were settled into their bivouac before he left.